Quillen cohomology of enriched operads: Quillen cohomology of enriched operads

 is a cofibration.
 Then the induced map $\diag(X_\bullet) \lrar \diag(Y_\bullet)$ is a cofibration as well. \end{lem} \begin{proof} By the filtrations of $\diag(X_\bullet)$ and $\diag(Y_\bullet)$ mentioned above, the map $\diag(X_\bullet) \lrar \diag(Y_\bullet)$ is a cofibration as soon as the map $\diag_nX_\bullet \lrar \diag_nY_\bullet$ is one for every $n\geqslant0$.
 Note first that when $n=0$ the map \eqref{eq:latchingmap} coincides with the map $\diag_0X_\bullet \lrar \diag_0Y_\bullet$.
 Let us assume by induction that the map $\diag_{n-1}X_\bullet \lrar \diag_{n-1}Y_\bullet$ is a cofibration.
 Then, factor $\diag_nX_\bullet \lrar \diag_nY_\bullet$ as

 By the inductive assumption, the first map in this composition is a cofibration.
 Hence, it remains to show that $\varphi$ is a cofibration.
 Let us denote by $L_{n-1}(X_\bullet,Y_\bullet) := X_{n}\bigsqcup_{\rL_{n-1}X_\bullet}\rL_{n-1}Y_\bullet$.
-We can then form a canonical map which is a cofibration by the pushout-product axiom.
-Unwinding computation, this map turns out to be isomorphic to the canonical map
+We can then form a canonical map which is a cofibration by the pushout-product axiom. {Moreover, it can be shown that this map is isomorphic to the canonical map}

 Now, consider the following commutative cube